ngoc2003/ChatVia/README.md

 ### Current Plans for Expansion

-- Block conversation
-- Pin and UnPin a conversation/ messages
+- Containerize services and database with Docker

 ### Future Plans for Expansion

-- Containerize services and database with Docker
 - Video call online 1-1

 ---